• /

 3. Specific Requirements

-Problem: “I have tried prebuilt applications, but none meet my exact needs.
-Although some let me add fields or tags, they still leave gaps in functionality.”
+Problem: “I’ve tried looking at prebuilt applications, but none of them meet my exact needs.
+Even though some let me add fields or tags, they still leave big gaps in the functionality I require.”

 👆 Back to Top